NATO bombing of Yugoslavia: Military casualties

 Military casualties on the NATO side were limited.
 According to official reports, the alliance suffered no fatalities from combat operations.
 However, on 5 May, an American AH-64 Apache crashed and exploded during a night-time mission in Albania.
 The Yugoslavs claimed they shot it down, but NATO claimed it crashed due to a technical malfunction.
 It crashed 40 miles from Tirana, killing the two crewmen, Army Chief Warrant Officers David Gibbs and Kevin Reichert.
 It was one of two Apache helicopters lost in the war.
-A further three US soldiers were taken as prisoners of war by Yugoslav special forces while riding on a Humvee on a surveillance mission along the Macedonian border with Kosovo.
+A further three US soldiers were ambushed and taken as prisoners of war by Yugoslav special forces while riding on a Humvee on a surveillance mission along the Macedonian border with Kosovo.
 A study of the campaign reports that Yugoslav air defences may have fired up to 700 missiles at NATO aircraft, and that the B-1 bomber crews counted at least 20 surface-to-air missiles fired at them during their first 50 missions.
 Despite this, only two NATO manned aircraft (one F-16C and one F-117A Nighthawk) were shot down.
 A further F-117A Nighthawk was damaged by hostile fire as were two A-10 Thunderbolt IIs.
 One AV-8B Harrier crashed in the Adriatic Sea due to technical failure.
 NATO also lost 25 UAVs, either due to enemy action or mechanical failure.
 Yugoslavia's 3rd Army commander, Lt.
 Gen. Nebojsa Pavkovic, claimed that Yugoslav forces shot down 51 NATO aircraft, though no other source verified these numbers.

 In 2013, Serbia's then-defence minister Aleksandar Vučić announced that the combined Yugoslav military and law enforcement casualties during the air campaign amounted to 956 killed and 52 missing.
 Vučić stated that 631 soldiers were killed and a further 28 went missing, and that 325 policemen were also among the dead with a further 24 listed as missing.
 The government of Serbia also lists 5,173 combatants as having been wounded.
 In early June 1999, while the bombing was still in progress, NATO officials claimed that 5,000 Yugoslav troops had been killed in the bombing and a further 10,000 wounded.
 NATO later revised this estimation to 1,200 soldiers and policemen killed.